programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 library(RMySQL)
 ```

-## Connecting to the database with a password.
+## Connecting to the database with a password

 We will connect to the database at first using a password.
 (Later we'll use a better way to connect.)
 For now, we will use a variable to store the password.
 Each time you start R you'll need to reset this variable, but that is better than publishing a hardcoded password if you share your programs, like you may do using GitHub.